cat and dog resting

 MFOA History / Timeline

-MFOA was founded in 1997 by former legislator and longtime animal protection advocate Robert Fisk, Jr., when as a legislator, found that animals (i.e., protection) had no real voice in the Maine legislature.
-There was little or no organized effort or affective structure in which animal issues could be advanced.
+Maine Friends of Animals (MFOA) is a 501 (c)(3) non-profit and Maine’s leading animal protection organization.
+Our mission is to promote the humane treatment of animals through education, advocacy and legislation.
+MFOA was founded in 1997 by former legislator and longtime animal protection advocate Robert Fisk, Jr., when as a legislator, he found that animals and their protection had no real voice in the Maine legislature.
+There was little or no organized effort or effective structure in which animal welfare issues could be advanced.
 The initial goals of MFOA were to create a statewide organization, increase public awareness of animal protection issues and effectively engage the legislative process.

-In recent years, MFOA has passed legislation that creates a second-in-the-nation courtroom animal advocacy program in animal cruelty cases; bans selling dogs and cats in Maine pet shops; makes post conviction possession of an animal a criminal offense; provides the court criteria in deciding the well-being of the pet in a contested divorce; and addresses tenant abandoned pets.
+In recent years, MFOA has passed separate pieces of legislation that: 1) creates a second-in-the-nation courtroom animal advocacy program in animal cruelty cases; 2) bans selling dogs and cats in Maine pet shops; 3) makes post conviction possession of an animal a criminal offense; 4) provides the with court criteria to assist in its decision for the well-being of the pet in a contested divorce; and 5) addresses tenant abandoned pets.
+With that flurry of bills, the preeminent national animal law organization for animal protection, the Animal Legal Defense Fund, named Maine #1 in the nation for its animal welfare laws – for three years in a row (2020-2022); and currently ranks #2.
+MFOA has been recognized as a model for a state-based animal protection organization and legislation at the state level.

 MFOA is also an education and resource center.
 Our offices in Falmouth are home to animal protection articles, files, magazines, legislative history since 1997, books, videos, DVDs and other online resources.
-We can assist those who might like to learn more about the issues at the office or help you in establishing an event in your area.
-MFOA’s Volunteer Program can assist you in greater MFOA involvement.
+We can assist those who might like to learn more about the issues at the office and/or help you in establishing an event in your area.
+In addition, MFOA’s Volunteer Program can assist you in greater MFOA involvement.

-Maine Friends of Animals has achieved much over the past 25 plus years, but there is still much more to do for Maine’s companion, farm and wild animals, and those who mistreat animals have not gone away.
+MFOA’s growth has continued over the years, and in 2022, we began a complete to upgrade our operating system and ability to increase the capacities of the organization and goals in continuing to improve our corporate and public value.
+Maine Friends of Animals has achieved much over the past 25 plus years, but there is still much more to do for Maine’s companion, farm and wild animals.
+Those who mistreat animals have not gone away.
 We are a broad-based organization that welcomes conservative (animal welfare), moderate (animal protection) and liberal (animal rights) advocates.
 The more individuals who engage in the movement, at any level, and the more organized we are in working together, the more we will be able to accomplish as we continue to strive to become a more humane state and bring animal protection into mainstream thinking.

 See YouTube MFOA: THE FIRST 15 YEARS